sifaka-ai/sifaka/GOLDEN_TODO.md

 ### 🎯 High Priority
 1. **Enhanced Testing**: Comprehensive unit tests for validators and critics
-2. **Advanced Retrievers**: Milvus and Redis integration for production use
+2. **Enhanced Persistence**: Milvus and Redis persistence layers for production use
 3. **Performance Optimization**: Caching, async support, and benchmarking
 4. **Documentation**: API reference and architecture diagrams